erNail/yopass-chart/README.md

 ## Design Philosophy

-### Transparency and Flexibility over Abstraction and Convenience
+### No Magic

 This chart may diverge from some common chart conventions.
-It favors transparency and flexibility over abstraction and convenience:

-- **Values-Driven:** The goal is to provide a chart that can be understood just by looking at the values file.
+The goal is to provide a chart that is configurable and understandable.
-  There should be no need to look into the templates to understand what the chart does and how it works.
-- **Minimal Abstraction:** The chart avoids hidden logic and magic behavior as much as possible.
+To achieve this, hidden logic and magic behavior is avoided as much as possible.
-  A lot of what you see in the values file is what gets rendered in the templates.
-- **Flexibility over Convenience:** The chart is designed to be flexible and understandable.
-  But this comes at the cost of convenience.
-Often you'll have to change multiple values to achieve the desired outcome.
+But this comes at the cost of convenience:
-  For example, if you want to change the ports of the application, you'd have to adapt the environment at `.Values.app.env`, as well as `.Values.containerPorts`.
+For example, if you want to change the ports the application is using, you'd have to adapt both `.Values.containerPorts` and whatever fields are configuring the application (environment variables at `.Values.app.env` or arguments at `.Values.app.args`, or config files at `.Values.configMap.data`).

 ### No Dependencies